MAPS Frequently Asked Questions

 Q. Is MAPS compliant with the HIPAA Privacy Act?

 A. Yes.
 All data is received and transmitted behind the State of Michigan firewall, which allows practitioners to comply with HIPAA security requirements.
-All data in the MAPS database is protected and only released to practitioners who certify they are treating the patient.
+All data in the MAPS database is protected and only released to authorized users who certify they are treating a patient.

 Q. What is the definition of a "dispensing practitioner"?